 The European Commission (EC) has been involved in negotiating TTIP, a trade and investment treaty of unprecedented scale, between the US and the member states of the European Union (EU) including, up until now, the UK.
 It’s currently unclear what the recent vote to leave the EU will mean for TTIP: the UK has been one of the chief promoters of the deal.
-However, it appears that if TTIP is signed before the UK formally leaves the EU, we may be subject to the treaty’s measures for up to 20 years.
+However it appears that, if TTIP is signed before the UK formally leaves the EU, we may be subject to the treaty’s measures for up to 20 years.
 There is also doubt about whether TTIP will be agreed now that President Trump has taken office.
-However, TTIP may be used as a model for future trade deals after Brexit, and so some of the concerns TTIP poses may be just as relevant in future.
+However, TTIP may be used as a model for future trade deals after Brexit, and so some of the concerns that TTIP raises may be just as relevant in future.